santi1s/AKS-DevOps/README.md

-# AKS-Articles
+# AKS-DevOPs
-Code base related to the AKS + Azure DevOps Medium articles
+Setup Terraform to be used by Azure DevOps pipeline to deploy AKS cluster